Shooting at the Commonwealth Games: Editions

-Shooting in the Commonwealth Games after 2018

 2022 Games

 Shooting is an optional sport at the Commonwealth Games, but had been routinely included since 1974.
 In January 2018 it was announced that shooting would not feature in the 2022 Games programme, citing a lack of facilities near Birmingham.
 In December 2018, a delegation including the International Shooting Sport Federation and British Shooting visited Birmingham and discussed the addition of shooting with the Birmingham Organising Committee.
-In June 2019 is was reported that this proposal had been unsuccessful.
+In June 2019 it was reported that this proposal had been unsuccessful.

 In response, India - who count Shooting as one of their most successful sports - threatened to boycott the 2022 Games in their entirety.
 In September 2019, Indian Olympic Association (IOA) President Narinder Batra stated that the Games "are a waste of time and money" and that India should withdraw.
 Batra's comments drew broad criticism from Indian athletes.

 In January 2020, the IOA submitted a proposal to the Commonwealth Games Federation (CGF) to host a combined archery and shooting championships in Chandigarh during January 2022.
 The CGF Executive Board approved the proposal in February 2020, and also confirmed that the 2022 Commonwealth Shooting and Archery Championships and the 2022 Commonwealth Games would be two separately organised and funded Commonwealth Sport events.
 In July 2021, the CGF announced that the event had been cancelled due to the COVID-19 pandemic in India.